 I also make my own mushroom cream sauce.
-Button and Crimini mushrooms are always a good choice here, but try buttery Chantrelles if you want something a little more decadent.
+Button and Cremini mushrooms are always a good choice here, but try buttery Chantrelles if you want something a little more decadent.
 Mixing up the mushrooms is one way to give this dish a different flavor and make it stand out.

 This dish can be made ahead of time and kept in the fridge until ready to heat.
 To keep the fried onions crispy, store them separately in an airtight container on the counter.
 Wait to top the casserole until just before baking.

 It's hard to go back to the canned version after this!

-Classic Green Bean Casserole from Scratch RecipePrint
+Green Bean Casserole from Scratch

 Make-ahead: Store the fried onions in an airtight container at room temperature and refrigerate the prepared filling.
 Wait to top the casserole with the onions until just before baking.
 Cooking time may be slightly longer.

-For the fried onions:
+For the Crispy Onions:

-- 1 red onion, thinly sliced
+1 medium red onion, thinly sliced

-- 1 1/2 cup buttermilk
+1 1/2 cups buttermilk

-- 1 cup all-purpose flour
+1 cup all-purpose flour

-- Salt, for seasoning
+Kosher salt, for seasoning

-- Vegetable oil, for frying
+Vegetable oil, for frying